309 lines

 monopoly.</p>

-<p>As the creator of a work, it’s still possible to grant certain rights to third<br>
+<p>As the creator of a work, its still possible to grant certain rights to third<br>

 parties, and this is done by the granting of licenses.
 This is the mechanism<br>